Medallia

-Medallia is an American customer and employee experience management company based in San Francisco, California.

-Medallia provides software-as-a-service (SaaS) customer experience management (CEM) and employee experience management (employee engagement) software to hospitality, retail, financial services, high-tech, and business-to-business (B2B) companies internationally.
+Medallia is an American customer and employee experience management company based in Tysons, Virginia.
+It provides software-as-a-service (SaaS) customer experience management (CEM) and employee experience management (employee engagement) software to hospitality, retail, financial services, high-tech, and business-to-business (B2B) companies internationally.

 Overview

-As part of a customer experience management (CX or employee engagement) program, Medallia's cloud-based customer experience (CX) software platform captures voice of the customer feedback across Web, social, mobile, and contact center channels, analyzes it in real-time, and provides action workflows to executive, central and front-line teams for customer satisfaction, customer loyalty, Net Promoter scores and overall business performance.
+As part of a customer experience management (CX) program, Medallia's cloud-based platform captures voice of the customer feedback across Web, social, text, video, speech, messaging, and contact center channels.
+It applies artificial intelligence and machine learning to detect patterns, uncover issues, and predict customer behavior across channels.
+Data is analyzed in real-time, and action workflows are provided to executive, central and front-line teams for customer satisfaction, customer loyalty, and overall business performance.

-Medallia provides a platform for social, text, video, speech, messaging and online feedback.
-The software analyzes feedback from Facebook, Twitter, and other major review sites (e.g., TripAdvisor) alongside solicited feedback data from surveys and contact centers.
-In addition to social media feedback and analysis, as well as mobile feedback and engagement, capabilities of the company's product include survey creation and management, text analytics and dashboarding, and direct goals and action management.
+Medallia's platform also includes digital experience analytics, which capture unsolicited visitor behavior signals from websites and mobile apps, such as session replays, heatmaps, and customer journey paths.
+These digital behavioral insights can be viewed alongside solicited survey feedback, giving teams a combined view of what customers do and what they say.
+Additional capabilities include survey creation and management, text analytics and dashboarding, and direct goals and action management.

+In the mid-2020s, the company focused its product development around delivering employee-facing AI-generated insights and recommended actions.